Airborne Assault 2025

 Address: Thornhaugh Peterborough Cambridgeshire PE8 6HJ

 Daily 0900-1630.
-Visit website for more details and advance booking.
+(Closed 25-26 Dec; 1 Jan 2026.)
+Visit website or facebook for more details and advance booking.

 The farm is far more than a visitor attraction and has a fascinating history that can be traced back to the Domesday survey of 1086.
 Although the lie of the land suggests the Romans were using water power at Sacrewell hundreds of years earlier – perhaps even from the sacred well that gives Sacrewell its name.
 Since 1964, the 50 acre site has been run as a charity by the William Scott Abbott Trust with the aim of providing an agricultural education for everyone, from school children to heritage enthusiasts.
 The charity also owns the wider 550 acres of Sacrewell Farm.